System Design Space

 When HTAP is the right fit

-When product workflows require both operational transactions and near real-time analytics on the same domain.
+When product workflows need operational transactions and near-real-time analytics over the same data.

 Key risks

-Higher operational complexity, expensive cross-region traffic, and limits for heavy analytical patterns.
+Higher operational complexity, expensive cross-region queries, and limits for heavy analytical workloads.

 How to frame this in interviews

-Explain the pain solved, the trade-offs accepted, and the guardrails used to control delivery risk.
+Explain the pain being solved, the trade-offs being accepted, and the constraints that reduce risk.

-Practical rule of thumb: use NewSQL for stateful core workflows where correctness is expensive to fail, and HTAP for product domains that need analytics almost in sync with operational traffic.
+Practical rule of thumb: use NewSQL for stateful core workflows where correctness is expensive to get wrong, and HTAP for product domains that need analytics almost in sync with operational traffic.

 Relational databases: key concepts